Belarusian heraldry: Personal heraldry

 The nobility of the historical regions of modern Belarus, which comprise parts of Lithuania propria and White Ruthenia, were a historical part of the Lithuanian nobility and Ruthenian nobility in the Grand Duchy of Lithuania.
-Very early the nobility of the Grand Duchy of Lithuania adopted the heraldic tradition of the Polish szlachta.
-The heraldry of the Belarusian nobility constitutes a part of the Polish heraldry.
+Very early, the nobility of the Grand Duchy of Lithuania adopted the heraldic tradition of the Polish szlachta.
+The heraldry of the said nobility constitutes a part of the Polish heraldry.

 Ecclesiastic heraldry

 The Belarusian Roman Catholic senior clergy has personal coats of arms as according to the customs of catholic ecclesiastical heraldry.